ltfat/ltfat/doc/doxymain.md

 when creating completely separate plans.

 \note Further, the *_execute functions are reentrant and thread-safe, but not when executed on a single plan concurrently on separate threads.
+This is a contrast with the FFTW execute function, which is thread safe even for a single plan.
-This limitation comes from the fact that the plan contains some working buffers.
+This limitation comes from the fact that the LTFAT plan contains some working buffers.

 States
 ------